 What is rigidity?

-Rigidity is one of the most common motor symptoms of people with Parkinson’s, and 90% of people with Parkinson’s experience rigidity at some point during their Parkinson’s progression.
+Rigidity is one of the most common motor symptoms in Parkinson’s, and 90% of people with Parkinson’s experience rigidity at some point during their Parkinson’s progression.

 Rigidity is when your muscles feel stiff and tighten involuntarily.
 It can occur in your arms, legs, neck, back, and even smaller facial muscles.
 Some people experience it more on one side of their body, but others experience it in both.
 This stiffness can decrease your range of motion and cause pain and achiness in your joints and muscles.